β

 The context

-βBurritoβ, the design system of Userlane, is the result of a collaborative effort between team of talented designers and I. When I joined the company, the Design system was already started.
+βBurritoβ the design system of Userlane, is the result of a collaborative effort between a team of talented designers and me.
+When I joined the company, the design system had already been started.

 We worked together to establish a consistent and intuitive design language that would be used across the entire organization.

 From color palettes to typography to component libraries, we covered every aspect of design to ensure a cohesive user experience.
-The first version of the design system went out at the end of 2022.
+The first version of the design system was released at the end of 2022.

 β